tonnykh/youtube-clone/README.md

 ## Features

-- Debouncing with 200ms, improving the "🔍search" by reducing the API call on frequent key press.
+- Debouncing with 200ms, improving the "🔍search" by reducing the API calls on frequent key press.
-- Cached the searched results using Redux store to decrease no of API calls.
+- Cached the search results using the Redux store to reduce the number of API calls.
 - 1-level nested comments💬 using the concept of "Recursion".
-- Implemented Live Chat ✅, using the concept of API polling after every 1500ms and decreased website load by removing old chats present in the redux store.
+- Implemented Live Chat 🟢, using the concept of API polling after every 1500ms and decreased website load by removing old chats present in the redux store.
 - Powered the data layer with Youtube's Live API.
 - Infinite Scroll on Home page.
 - Full Responsive design.